jllodra/imageplayer/readme.markdown

 jQuery Image Player
 ===================

+This is a rewrite of ImagePlayer plug-in originally written by Kelli Shaver.

-I wanted an image player/slideshow that looked and functioned similarly to a video player.
-After some playing around, this was the result.
-You can click different points on the scrubber to jump back and forth within the slideshow, and hovering over the image will pause the show.
-Of course, you can also use the play/pause button.
-Images that are larger than the stage will automatically be scaled to fit.
+It is a player/slideshow that looks and works similarly to a conventional video player.
+You can play/pause, go to the beginning, go to the end, click different points on the scrubber to jump back and forth, and you can enable an option that will pause the playback while hovering over the image.

-I had intended to add support for dragging the scrubber, but I haven't gotten to it yet.
-As it is now, they're simply clipped.
-Scrubber animation isn't perfect yet, but it's a good start, I think.
+Images are scaled automatically to fit in the player.
+You can also switch to full-screen.

+Works perfectly in chrome/safari/firefox, and not that perfect for IE yet.

 Example:
 --------